wanman/mailcow/README.md

 $CONF['show_footer_text'] = 'NO';
 $CONF['used_quotas'] = 'YES';
 ```
-You can change some values to your personal needs by just editing them.
+You can change some values to your personal needs by just editing or adding them to this file.
+All changes to "config.local.php" override the global configuration file of Postfixadmin.
 No need to reload any service afterwards.

 **Default quotas in MB.**